netrisai/docs/tutorials/gcp-concept.rst

 .. image:: images/gcp-concept-traffic-flows.png
   :align: center

-Once the routes are configured, you can enable a site-to-site mesh between Netris Softgate instances in different environments.
-Enabling the site-to-site mesh allows for secure communication between different environments and enables you to route traffic between the different subnets in a secure and efficient way.
+Once the routes are configured, you can enable a site mesh between Netris Softgate instances in different environments.
+Enabling the site mesh allows for secure communication between different environments and enables you to route traffic between the different subnets in a secure and efficient way.